Enrique1987/Enrique1987/README.md

 I have hands on experience in Machine Learning, ETL in Big Data, Spark programing, deployment on IaaS like Azure.
 Solid Programming expertise in Python an SQL.

-Technologies that I have experience on :
+Technologies in which I specialise :

 - Python